HanaHrubesova/Homework/ReadMe.md

 > The script in the : VISITS ANALYSIS-timeblok.sql

->The data:
+> The data:

   | Visit duration cohort [sec]	| 0-100  | 101-200 | 201-300 | 301-400| 401-500 | 501-600 | 601-700 | 701-800 |801-900 | 901-1000 | 1000+ |
   |-----------------------------|--------|---------|---------|--------|---------|---------|---------|---------|--------|----------|-------|
   | Number of users             | 40527  | 299     | 1655    | 29324  | 3060	| 1626    | 3038    | 1681    | 1001   | 869      | 7326  |
   | Share of users              | 43,53% | 3,22%   | 1,78%   | 31,5%  | 3,29%   | 1,75%   | 3,26%   | 1,81%   | 1,08%  | 0,93%    | 7.87% |

-> FoChoosing the right visualization is necessary to choose the what is the important information.
+> Choosing the right visualization is necessary to choose the what is the important information.
 For showing the distribution of the users in the dependent of the time block :
 To show the user distributed in the dependent of the whole od users :

 # PYTHON DATA MANIPULATION - 20%
-This part of the test will include a datwa manipulation exercise using Python over the following file: _airbnb_clickstream_sample.csv_
+This part of the test will include a datwa manipulation exercise using Python over the following file: airbnb_clickstream_sample.csv_

 OSS - On Site Search is the definition of the searched keywords within the website itself For example when searching for “Shoes” on Amazon you get to the following page: